RamziJabali/Core-Android-Features/MVVM-vs-MVI.md

 # MVVM vs MVI

-## What are they
+## What are they?

-1.MVVM = Model View View Model , MVI = Model View Intent
+* MVVM = Model View View Model , MVI = Model View Intent
-2. They are both presentational patterns
+*  They are both presentational patterns
     * Meant to separte your presentation layer into different parts

-## What is a model
+## What is the model?

-1. The implement thoe business rules and business logic
+* The implement the business rules and business logic
-2. They implement project wide requirements
+* They implement project wide requirements
     * Ex:
     * ```
       data class User(